mariam138/sea-conquest/README.md

 ![Screenshot 2024-04-01 at 17 10 51](https://github.com/mariam138/sea-conquest/assets/150139337/33a0387a-4247-452b-8c91-a62c2f0eff08)

 When the programme is first run, a "starting page" is displayed, with a banner of the game's title.
-The user is asked to enter their name and welcomes them to the game.
+The user is asked to enter their name, where username validation occurs as the game asks only for letters.
+If any numbers or special characters are entered, an error message appears telling the user that the input is invalid.
+The user will then be prompted againt to enter a name.
+Once a valid name has been given, the game will welcome the user.
 The user is then given a choice to either read the instructions, start the game, or leave the game.

 ### Instructions